Samsung is making Apple pay a small fortune for the iPhone 8 display

 Apple is about to unveil a brand new iPhone on September 12.
 For the first time, the company is likely going to switch from LCD displays to OLED displays, a newer technology that is causing some challenges.
 In particular, according to a new report from KGI Securities and obtained by Apple Insider, Samsung is going to be the sole supplier.
 Samsung is taking advantage of that by charging a ton of money for those displays.

-KGI Securities’ analyst Ming-Chi Kuo estimates that Apple is currently paying $45 to $55 for LCD displays in current iPhone models.
+KGI Securities’ analyst Ming-Chi Kuo estimates that Apple is paying $45 to $55 for LCD displays in current iPhone models.
 But Samsung is asking for $120 and $130 per unit.
 This could be the reason why the next high-end iPhone is going to be so expensive.

 There are a few reasons why Apple has no choice but to pay a small fortune.
 First, Apple needs OLED displays more than ever before.
 Rumor has it that the next iPhone is going to feature a taller screen that is going to nearly fill the front of the device.
-Think about it as an iPhone 7-shaped device, but with a screen that expands toward the top and bottom edge of the device.
+Think of it as an iPhone 7-shaped device, but with a screen that expands toward the top and bottom edge of the device.

 It’s like having an iPhone 7 Plus display in an iPhone 7 body.
 But the issue is that Apple will have to deal with a small-ish battery for quite a big display.
 Among other things, OLED displays are more energy-efficient.
 That’s why Apple can compensate the bigger display with OLED technology.